 This has a LOT to do with not expecting perfection from them, as well as having open and honest communication frequently.
 It's also important that in the moments your child opens up to you about something he saw or experienced that wasn't good, you don't REACT emotionally, but rather stay calm and listen.
 Be understanding, as for them, it's most likely very hard to be open about.

-This will allow them to feel free to share with you their experiences beyond their maturity -- which they will experience.
+This will allow them to feel free to share with you the experiences they've had that might not be so easy to say.
 They will seek your advice.
 You will have established a trustworthy relationship so that whatever they face in life, you have their back.

 "Prepare your kids for the world they WILL grow up in, not for the one you WANT them to grow up in."Hillary Gruener (Word From the Bird Blog)